1.1 This directive takes effect on May 6, 2014.

 Unless the President has delegated this approval to the head of the department, pursuant to subsection 71(6) of the Act, the head or delegate responsible under section 10 of the Act is responsible for the following:

 Under paragraph 8(2)(e)of the Act, personal information may be disclosed to an investigative body specified in the Regulations, upon written request of that body, for the purpose of enforcing any Canadian or provincial law or carrying out a lawful investigation.
 This provision does not grant investigative bodies a right of access to personal information.
 It leaves the disclosure decision to the discretion of the institution that has control of the information once the relevant criteria have been satisfied.

 Requests made under paragraph 8(2)(e) of the Act are to be in writing and are to contain the following:

 All copies of such requests received by an institution are to be retained.

-When such requests are received, the head of the institution or delegate responsible for decisions with respect to paragraph 8(2)(e) is to retain a record of disclosure for the personal information provided to the investigative body.
-The following information is to be documented in the record of disclosure:
+When such requests are received, the head of the institution or the delegate responsible for decisions with respect to paragraph 8(2)(e) of the Act is to retain a record of disclosure for the personal information provided to the investigative body.
+The record of disclosure is to contain the following: